-A note from our property owner in regard to Holden Beach service animals:
+A note from our property manager in regard to Holden Beach service animals:

 Our company is a very animal friendly environment.
 Most of our employees have pets, especially dogs.
 Due to this, we encourage our rental properties to be pet friendly.
 Stop by PROACTIVE and you are sure to find a four legged friend running around!
 We believe pets need vacations too, however, service animals are not the same topic.
 Read more about our pet policy HERE and continue reading below for Holden Beach service animals information.

 Service animals are not Pets, they are trained to work and provide assistance.

 We get a lot of requests to make reasonable accommodations for “Service Dogs” and “Assistance Animals”.
 We are always willing to waive our normal Pet Fees and make accommodations for TRUE Service and Assistance Animals in our “Pet Friendly” and “No Pet” properties.
 All of our vacation rental properties are offered in accordance with the ADA regulations and Fair Housing Laws, which we are very well versed in.
 As much as we all love dogs, respect service animals, and as much as we want everyone to be comfortable on vacation; We have a duty to our property owners, the laws, and future guests to uphold the rules.
 These laws are usually more in depth than normal reading and research will uncover for the general public on the internet.
 There is a lot of false information and beliefs floating around.